-TUN sits down with Adam Warren, program director at Appalachian State University’s branch of College Advising Corps, to offer some tips to help high school seniors apply to college.
+TUN sits down with Adam Warren, program director at Appalachian State University’s branch of College Advising Corps, to discuss tips for high school seniors applying to college.

 TUN: Adam, thanks so much for joining us.

-WARREN: Thank you, Jackson, for having me.
+WARREN: Thank you for having me.
 I appreciate it.

-TUN: What are some of the important college admissions deadlines that seniors should be aware of?
+What are some of the important college admissions deadlines that high school seniors should be aware of?

 By senior year, you really want to know some of the colleges that you’ve decided on.
 You can still make some of those decisions during the first couple of months of senior year, but you want to get yourself ready to have your applications good to go.

 So, what I would do is, pay attention to the month of October and the month of November as the months when you need to have your application materials ready to go.